Fabio Ulloa

-Fabio Renán Ulloa Castillo (born 20 August 1976 Tela, Honduras) is a Honduran footballer.
+Fabio Renán Ulloa Castillo (born 20 August 1976) is a Honduran footballer.

 Club career

 Ulloa has played professionally for Olimpia, and has won seven national championships.

 Águila

 He has won a Salvadoran Clausura championship with C.D. Águila in 2006, after joining them in summer 2005.
 After a year he looked to leave them for Marathón but ended up with F.C.
 Motagua.
 He however returned to Aguila within a month.

 He joined Real Juventud before the 2009 Clausura.

 C.D.
 Necaxa

 On 8 August 2010, Ulloa made his debut in the Liga Nacional de Futbol de Honduras with C.D.
 Necaxa against F.C.
-Motagua in a 3-0 win, and scored his first goal on 24 October 2010 against Deportes Savio in a 1-2 defeat.
+Motagua in a 3–0 win, and scored his first goal on 24 October 2010 against Deportes Savio in a 1–2 defeat.
 He left them for Savio in 2012.

 International career

 Ulloa played for Honduras at the 1995 FIFA World Youth Championship in the United Arab Emirates, where he was sent off against Portugal.

 He made his senior debut for Honduras in a May 1994 Miami Cup against El Salvador and has earned a total of 10 caps, scoring no goals.
 He has represented his country at the 1997 UNCAF Nations Cup.

 His final international was an August 2006 friendly match against Venezuela.